Bocaccio rockfish: Distribution and biology

+Coloration is olive-brown dorsally becoming pink to red ventrally, to a copper-orange or deep red pattern.
+The ribcage can often been seen externally.
+They may also have black blotches along the body.

 Environmental effects

 Certain effects of strong and weak upwelling affect the bocaccio's food sources and the survival of its larvae.
 Larval rockfish are abundant in or near front upwelling fronts.
 When the water is cold the upwelling is strong with more productivity and warmer water produces a weaker upwelling with a low amount of resources.
 Also, a weak upwelling may affect reproduction in egg size, egg amount, and egg quality.
 El Niño and La Niña effect of the upwelling due to the drastic changes in the warmth of water.
-They also get affected by overfishing.
+They are also affected by overfishing.